magnitudespace/frontend-assignment/js-web-apps/README.md

 - *Optionally*; any other interesting functionality

 ### Output
-Commit your code to a GitHub repo and share the repo with me.
-(GitHub username is `nothingrandom`).
+Commit your code to a GitHub repo and share the repo with us.
 Bonus; add it to a CI/CD tool like Netlify and add the link to your repo.

 Thanks.
 Best of luck!